 my granny was German and a Mennonite, so i learned early how to make zwieback and especially how to eat it. sunday dinners at Granny’s (3 blocks from our house) were often faspa, so we’d eat loads of zwieback with butter and jam, cold cuts, cheeses, coffee, bowls of purpley-red borscht, or maybe cold cherry soup, all on the good china. i could eat zwieback with jam til i was ready to burst.

-Granny made the best homemade maple bars. it was crazy but every time she made a batch, all the other kids in the neighborhood would just happen to show up at her house.
+Granny made the best homemade maple bars. it was crazy how every time she made a batch, all the other kids in the neighborhood would just happen to show up at her house.

 i remember making spätzle with Granny in her kitchen, pressing the dough into the water, how the pasta arrived on my plate in uneven, lumpy shapes. i think we just ate it with brown butter and pepper. it was life-changing.